The Railway Story, a Brief History.

 On Saturday 15th December 1821 the Cambrian newspaper reported the occasion.
 It was stated the tram road that was opened on the Thursday 6th December 1821 had been completed in just seven months.
-On the day of its opening a line of trams were loaded with 26 tons of coal, one lump weighing 34 cwt and with 40 tons of bar-iron moved off preceded by a party in trams fitted up for the occasion with a band of music.
+On the day of its opening a line of trams were loaded with twenty-six tons of coal, one lump weighing 34 cwt and with forty tons of bar-iron moved off preceded by a party in trams fitted up for the occasion with a band of music.
 At Abergavenny the bells rang all day and hundreds of inhabitants greeted the procession.
 It was said that all of the coal was distributed to the poor.
 The dignitaries gathered and had dinner at the Greyhound Inn, Abergavenny.

 At some point tram roads were laid to all major towns and toll houses were built on the lines.
 These toll houses were manned and gated to prevent access along the route unless a toll was paid.
 The toll was paid by the coal or iron master to the individual or company that owned the stretch of line.
-Payments were based on the type of mineral being carried, weight and the fee was normally per ton per mile.
+Payments were based on the type of mineral being carried and the weight, the fee was normally per ton per mile.
 At Abertillery there was a toll house on the line that ran to Blaina, this toll house was situated on the main tram road opposite what is now York Street, Abertillery.

 First Steam Powered Engines in the Valley.

 Prior to the introduction of the steam locomotives to haul coal in this valley by Mr Prothero and the Monmouthshire Canal Company the Monmouthshire Merlin newspaper reported that the iron works at Coalbrookvale, Nantyglo had made arrangements to start producing tram plates.
 It was announced they had produced nearly 1,000 tons of the plates in the preceding month.
 In the same related news report it stated Messrs Brown of the Blaina Iron Works had nearly completed a locomotive for their own use.
 Shortly after, advertisements were printed in newspaper for the sale of iron tramlines to order.